01devacc/etch-a-sketch/README.md

 # etch-a-sketch

 This is an etch-a-sketch project I am making with HTML, CSS and JS.
-It is a 16x16 grid that you can "sketch" on.
+It is a grid in which you select the unit size (up to 100x100) and "sketch" on the grid.